Planting A Seed

 Getting the Coco Pod moist, and making sure it remains moist during germination, is one of the most crucial parts of your setup.
 To do this correctly;

-- Place the Coco Pod in a bucket of water (Reverse Osmosis or Distilled are best) and squeeze out the air a couple times by squeezing the Coco Pod underwater with your hand
+- Place the Coco Pod in a bucket of water (Reverse Osmosis or Distilled) and get the air out by squeezing the Coco Pod underwater with your hand

 - It should be dripping wet after this - but we don’t want it to remain this wet.
 Give it a good ½ squeeze to remove some of the excess water

-- Place the Coco Pod into the white reservoir lid so that the top of the Coco Pod is flush or even with the top of the lid
+- Place the Coco Pod into the white reservoir lid so that the top of the Coco Pod sits under the line indicated in the lid

 - Push your seed into the small hole at the top of the plug